josh098900/liveflight/README.md

     * Live Altitude, Velocity, and Vertical Speed
     * Transponder Squawk Code
 * **Emergency Highlighting:** Flights broadcasting an emergency squawk code (7500, 7600, 7700) are automatically highlighted in red for immediate identification.
-* **Flight Path Visualization:** For selected flights with known routes, the full flight path is drawn as an arc across the globe, with markers for the departure and arrival airports.
+* **Flight Path Visualisation:** For selected flights with known routes, the full flight path is drawn as an arc across the globe, with markers for the departure and arrival airports.
 * **Callsign Filtering:** Users can filter the flights shown on the globe by searching for a specific callsign.